-- 1. John and Mary have been married for 30 years and file jointly (filing status 2) on Form 200-02NR.
-John passed away on June 30, 2011.
+- John and Mary have been married for 30 years and file jointly (filing status 2) on Form 200-02NR.
+John passed away on June 30, 2013.
 Mary, as the surviving spouse, will enter her data in "Your Social Security No., Your Last Name, and First Name and Middle Initial."
 The decedent's, John Jones, data will be entered in "Spouse's Social Security No., Spouse's Last Name and Spouse's First Name."
-DECD will also be written after "John," under "Spouse's First Name."
-Lastly, John Jones' Date of Death shall be written on Page 2 of Form 200-02NR under the Spouse's Column, which is the FIRST Column. - Casey and Lacy Thomas are married non-residents.
+DECD will also be written after "John," under "Spouse's First Name." - 2.
+Casey and Lacy Thomas are married non-residents.
 They file a joint federal return.
-Casey works in Delaware and files Form 20002NR as a Filing Status 3.
+Casey works in Delaware and files Form 200-02NR as a Filing Status 3.
 Lacy has no Delaware Source Income and does not file a Delaware return.
-Casey died on April 10, 2011.
+Casey died on April 10, 2013.
 Casey's data will be entered in "Your Social Security No., Your Last Name, and First Name and Middle Initial."
-Write DECD after Casey's "First Name and Middle Initial" and insert the Date of Death on Page 2 under Taxpayer.
-Lacy's data shall be entered under "Spouse's Social Security No. and Spouse's Last and First Names."
+Write DECD after Casey's "First Name and Middle Initial."
+Lacy's data should be entered under "Spouse's Social Security No. and Spouse's Last and First Names."